lazyplatypus/lab-starter/responses/01_first-response.md

 ### :keyboard: Activity: Specific description

-1. Step 1 in short sentence
+1. open a markdown editor
-2. Step 2 in short sentence
+2. check out the functions
-3. Step 3 in short sentence
+3. see how markdown is useful vs other formaats

 <hr>
 <h3 align="center">Watch below this comment for my response</h3>